Testimonials

-Similar versions of this tutorial with lower versions of the components can be found here: Install on Ubuntu 20.04 with NGINX.
+Similar versions of this tutorial with lower versions of the components can be found here: Install on Ubuntu 20.04 with NGINX and Install on Ubuntu 22.04 with NGINX.

 A similar version of this tutorial with Apache instead of NGINX can be found here: Install on Ubuntu with Apache.